avrgeek/avrgeek.github.io/info/sysadmin.md

 # Manage

+  * [Git](https://git-scm.com/):  All configurations should be in a version management system, and git is probably the best available.
+For any open source code [Github](https://github.com/) is pretty much the defacto host for a lot of projects.
   * CFEngine:  The oldest, and also the most complex to setup.
   * Puppet:  Designed to be easier than CFEngine.
 True for the most part, but requires a bit of work to bootstrap, at least for the pure open source version.
   * Salt:  Need to look at this one.
 Requires a client install (unlike Ansible), but with 0MQ could be far more scalable.